| | |

 • Never place your cookies on a hot cookie sheet.
 Ensure your cookie sheet has cooled completely before placing your next batch of cookies on.
 If you don’t they’ll start melting before they can begin to baking and are much more likely to spread.

-Cooking with Kids
+Cooking With Kids

-• up to 10 days in the fridge
+• In the fridge: up to 10 days

 ©Photo, Prop Styling, and Food Styling by Jenn Smith